schierlm/Oberon2013Modifications/RemoveFilesizeLimit/README.md

 The oberon filesystem limits the file size to 3131 sectors of each 1KB, so slighty more than 3 MB.
-For most files, this is sufficient, but occasionally (e.g. when building Oberon disk images within Oberon or when splitting large Oberon text files into parts), a tiny fractions of the files need to be larger.
+For most files, this is sufficient, but occasionally (e.g. when building Oberon disk images within Oberon or when splitting large Oberon text files into parts), a tiny fraction of the files need to be larger.

 Therefore, I did not try to do any more sophisticated size limit expansion, but instead opted to use this slight modification of the filesystem structure: